culibraries/folio/docs/apps/circulation.md

 1. Click *Actions* dropdown
 1. Select **Mark as unavailable**
 1. **Confirm**

-1. To make available again item must be checked in
+To make available again item must be checked in at any Service Point.